Grelot/reserveBenefit--genomeMetrics/README.md

 #### Generate tables

 1. Split the genome into genome-windows of 400000bp.
-T
 2. Count number of SNPs located on each genome-windows.
-3. Count number of reads for each SNP for each individuals
+3. Count number of reads for each SNP for each individuals.

 INPUTS:
 * `species`.fasta : genome fasta file of `species`